iProduct Master Class: Photography Using iPads & iPhones

 Join us for this special class with Apple® Certified trainers for Alabama Tech-Ease, a member of the Apple® Consultants Network, to take a comprehensive look at photos for Apple iOS and macOS Sierra.
 Topics will include: sharing images, creating albums and projects, basic photo editing, and more!
-Participation in the workshop is free; however participation in the introductory class is required.
+Participation in the workshop is free;, however participation in this introductory class will be requested to participate.

 iProduct Master Class: Photography Using iPads & iPhones